About

 (still in development!)

-CyberAnima is a retro cinematic FPS akin to Half-Life with some 3D Zelda-like elements to it.
-It also takes inspiration from the early 2000s, in graphics, music, and story.In the game, you are going after a technology megacorporation nearing the cusp of the new millennium, preventing them from unleashing something unspeakable before time runs out.
-The game is being built using Godot 4.I've been coding some prototype concepts and throwing ideas around for this game since the pandemic started.
+CyberAnima is a retro cinematic FPS akin to Half-Life with some elements inspired by Metroid Prime and other related titles.
+Its graphics, music, and story take inspiration from a plethora of late 90s/early 2000s media as well.In the game, you are going after a technology conglomerate nearing the cusp of the new millennium, preventing them from unleashing something unspeakable before time runs out.
+The game is being built using Godot 4.I've been chipping away at this game since the start of the pandemic around 2020 or so.
 Development is very slow since I am still a novice developer with an ADHD infested mind and limited coding knowledge, but I swear on my own oath it will kick ass once it's ready.
+It will be released when it's done.

 Gearhaed